 Not for this girl!
 More like painful! burning! the worst it has ever felt!
 I read that pregnancy can throw your pH levels for a loop as well as a number of other things.
 If you’re in this with me, I feel your pain.
 (I LITERALLY feel your pain!)

 I’m starting to get a little overwhelmed at all of the things I have left to do before baby comes.
 I’m not worried about the nursery, necessarily.
-He’ll be sleeping in our room for at least 6 months (which is why I registered for a bassinet – see second trimester post for helpful registry information).
+He’ll be sleeping in our room for the first month.
 I’m more worried about the little things that make life easier when you have the baby – comfy pj’s, nipple cream, baby monitors, baby carriers, etc. I know it sounds so silly, but I’ve heard how overwhelming and difficult life is those first 3 weeks, so if there’s a gadget out there that makes it easier on me – I WANT IT.
-Even something like bedside tables – we don’t even have any yet, and I know those would be so helpful to have for middle of the night feedings.
+Even something like bedside tables (which we don’t even have yet).
+I know those would be so helpful to have for middle of the night feedings.
 Ugh!
 So much to do.
 So little time.

 Symptoms this week: I still wake up with hip pain as I logged in second trimester.
 I think this symptom is here to stay.
 I also continue to get bloody boogies!
 And I still crave tuna salad, chicken salad and turkey sandwiches 🙂 Not much has changed.
 My breasts are COVERED in stretch marks now.
 They are bright purple and no matter what I put on them, they remain visible.
 I’ve gained 18 pounds thus far.